Brawler 101 Boxing Fitness hosts boxing lessons for kids

 TUCSON, Ariz.
-(KGUN) — Brawler 101 Boxing Fitness just became a federal nonprofit.
+(KGUN) — Brawler 101 Boxing Fitness just became a recognized nonprofit by the Arizona Corporation Commission.

 Now, they’re using that status to give back to these upcoming boxers in the community with open gym lessons.